 The US Coast Guard (USCG) requires that every boat have specific equipment on board.
-Refer to the US Coast Guard publication CG-290 for more information on Coast Guard required safety equipment.
-Some local regulations request more equipment than this list of the USCG requirements:
+Refer to the US Coast Guard publication CG-290 for more information on Coast Guard minimum standard of safety.
+Stipulations vary from State to State.
+Reference You and Your Boat for a better understanding of required safety equipment: